Shmurdoc/Stokvel-Groups-Home/README.md

 The Idea:

 This project is a Stokvels system in which members can join a group that they know and trust.
-Before the members of this group can successfully join the Stokvel, they have to fill in some required information.
+Before the members of this group can successfully join the Stokvel, they will have to fill in some required information.
 Once they have added the data, the administrator should be able to activate the members account so that they can create or join a group.
 After joining or creating a group, members must pay the initial deposit for that group as an advance payment.
 This prepayment will be responsible for missed payments after the member's second offence of not paying the amount owed.
 The system will have 3 recognized methods of accepting a member which are (platinum, pendingDeposit, paidDeposit).
 Platinum: these are members who have deposited over R100 000.00 in total count from every group joined.
 These members don’t pay any pre-deposits.
 They are regarded as trusted members.
 PendingDeposit: these are members who pay what they can and the rest of the payment will be paid together with the stokvel Deposit within the first four ( 4) payments of the first five members depending on length group.
 paidDeposit: these are members who have paid the pre-Deposit for that specific account.